 - 1. All students must have a signed permission form on file before the student travels. - 2.
-Field trip fees must be paid. - 3.
-All students must have the proper insurance and have submitted proof of that insurance to the trip director prior to leaving campus; and - 4.
+Field trip fees must be paid. - 3. students must have the proper insurance; and - 4.
 The student must follow all the rules established by the Academy.